MEANS TEST

 keep taxes at a politically acceptable level.

-Choice of the Elderly?
-Evidence from Australia - Renuka Sane, John Piggott, University of
+Test Affect Housing Choice of the Elderly?
+Evidence from Australia - Renuka Sane, John

 Abstract: Many developed economies offer the elderly a means tested pension; in most cases

 the owner occupied home receives preferential treatment.
-Such policies create price
+We study

 the impacts of the owner occupied exemption for residential choice among Australia's